AdobeDocs/vsc-extensions/README.md

-# Adobe Experience League Markdown Preview README
+# Adobe Experience League Markdown Authoring

 This is a VS Code extension that enhances the built-in Markdown preview feaures with Adobe extensions to the Markdown specification.